-An employee whose injuries or illness permanently disables them from returning to their old job but retains the physical capability to perform other work may also receive vocational rehabilitation benefits, which includes retraining and job placement services.
+An employee whose injuries or illness permanently disables them from returning to their old job but retains the physical capability to perform other work may also receive vocational rehabilitation benefits, which include retraining and job placement services.

 Finally, if an employee passes away due to a work injury or occupational illness, workers’ compensation can also provide death benefits to the employee’s immediate family and dependents, including partial wage replacement and contribution toward funeral and burial expenses.

-If you are having difficulty getting workers’ compensation benefits from your employer after suffering a work injury or occupational illness, you need an aggressive workers’ compensation attorney who won’t rest until you’ve been given the full extent of benefits you are entitled to under the law.
-Krenar Camili, Esq. has extensive litigation experience and won’t hesitate to take your case to a formal claim hearing, or if necessary, to court and to trial, when you are being denied the medical recovery and financial support you need.
-With Camili Law, LLC you can expect that you will receive help with:
+If you are having difficulty getting workers’ compensation benefits from your employer after suffering a work injury or occupational illness, you need aggressive New Jersey workers’ compensation lawyers who won’t rest until you’ve been given the full extent of benefits you are entitled to under the law.
+Krenar Camili, Esq. and Joseph Capo, Esq. have extensive litigation experience and won’t hesitate to take your case to a formal claim hearing, or if necessary, to court and to trial, when you are being denied the medical recovery and financial support you need.

 When your personal and financial well-being are on the line, don’t settle for anything less than a Paterson workers’ compensation lawyer that is ready and willing to fight as long and as hard as it takes to get you the results you need and deserve.